islomar/algorithms-and-data-structures/udactiy-technical-interview/README.md

     * Searching Sorted List Visualization: https://www.cs.usfca.edu/~galles/visualization/Search.html
 * **Recursion**:
     * A recursion function needs:
-        * to call itself at some poing
+        * to call itself at some point
         * a base case: it's like an exit condition.
         * Alter the input parameter at some point
 * **Intro to sorting**